SoftHu/tos_avg/En/heart_4_1_1.md

 Some things are outside of our sight.
 We're sorry.]
 1752074153995720 -->|Why did they disappear?|1752074630851022[<b>Speaker 👉 :</b>
-\nWe didn't speak to the fox clan much before their disappearance . \nWant to hear a story about two little foxes?]
+\nWe didn't speak to the fox clan much before their disappearance .\nWant to hear a story about two little foxes?]
 1752074153995720 -->|You don't know either?|1752074630851022[<b>Speaker 👉 :</b>
-\nWe didn't speak to the fox clan much before their disappearance . \nWant to hear a story about two little foxes?]
+\nWe didn't speak to the fox clan much before their disappearance .\nWant to hear a story about two little foxes?]
 1752074630851022 -->1752074769008079[<b>Speaker 👉 Fox:</b>
 \nIt's been so long since I've heard one of your stories!]
 1752074769008079 -->|Not interested.|1752075053670869[<b>Speaker 👉 Fox:</b>
-\n&lbrace;playername&rbrace; Is getting more and more antisocial.]
+\n&lbrace;c.playername&rbrace; Is getting more and more antisocial.]
 1752074769008079 -->|*Listen*|1752075101877718[<b>Speaker 👉 :</b>
 \nOnce upon a time, there was a raging storm, and two little yokai were left at the foot of a mountain.\nThey had nowhere to go, so they took refuge in a shrine.